What Size Moving Trailer Do You Need for Your Move?

 Moving trailer FAQ

-Tow dolly: Tow dollies are best for front-wheel-drive cars and can be pulled behind your personal vehicle or a moving truck.
-Note that two of your wheels will be on the road, which may be less than ideal for long-distance moves.
+Tow dollies are best for front-wheel-drive cars and can be pulled behind a personal vehicle or a moving truck.
+However, two of your wheels will be on the road, which may be less than ideal for long-distance moves.

-Motorcycle trailer: Tow a motorcycle near or far with this trailer.
+A motorcycle trailer can tow your motorcycle near or far.
 It comes equipped with a loading ramp, a built-in chock to help stabilize your bike’s front wheel, and tie-down rings to secure heavy motorcycles in place.

-Utility trailer with ramp: For ATVs, multiple motorcycles, golf carts, or oddly sized vehicles, a 5 ft. x 9 ft. utility trailer has an EZ-load ramp and can be towed behind a personal vehicle or moving truck.
-It also includes tie-down rings and an integrated motorcycle chock support to secure and stabilize your bikes in place.
+For ATVs, multiple motorcycles, golf carts, or oddly sized vehicles, a 5 ft. x 9 ft. utility trailer has an EZ-load ramp and can be towed behind a personal vehicle or moving truck.
+It also includes tie-down rings and integrated motorcycle chock support to secure and stabilize your bikes in place.

 Your car dealer can most likely install a hitch on your vehicle, but you may nab a better deal at U-Haul (our top pick for professional hitch installation).